brianshumate/rover/README.md

 Otherwise, you can consult the [Go documentation for the Go tools](https://golang.org/doc/install#install) for your particular platform, and _go_ from there!

-If you visit `$GOPATH/src/github/brianshumate/rover` you can build releases of the `rover` binary for different platforms by typing `make`.
+If you change into the `$GOPATH/src/github.com/brianshumate/rover` directory, you can build `rover` binaries for different platforms by typing `make`.

 The project currently builds binaries for FreeBSD, Linux, and macOS by default; they're located in the following subdirectories of `pkg/` after a successful build: